mgukowsky/chat_app/README.md

 ## Summary

 Based on a Socket.IO app from the book [*Node.js in Action*](http://www.manning.com/cantelon/) by Cantelon et al.
 Adds several additional features.
-Designed as an project to explore the low-level features of Node.
+Designed as a project to use the low-level features of Node.

 ## About